ZyyFLY/AAE6102-Assignment-1-ZhangYuanyuan/README.md

 - **Skyplot**:
   - The **Skyplot** (Figure 3, bottom right) shows the spatial distribution of the tracked satellites with a mean PDOP of 3.4446, indicating moderate geometric dilution of precision.

+### **Analysis Based on Plots**
+- **Figure 3 (Coordinates Variations in UTM System)**:
+  - Shows the fluctuations in position computed using the WLS algorithm.
+Variations in the UTM coordinates demonstrate the impact of multipath and noise.
+- **Figure 3 (3D Position Plot)**:
+  - Visualizes the computed positions clustered around the mean position.
+- **Figure 3 (Skyplot)**:
+  - Displays the spatial distribution of visible satellites and the PDOP value, which reflects the satellite geometry's impact on position accuracy.

 ### **Discussion**
 1. **Impact of Multipath**:
    - Multipath effects cause fluctuations in pseudorange measurements, leading to position errors.